jamie-taylor-rjj/Talks/uitc-empathy-sympathy-compassion/README.md

 - Open the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)
 - Type `> Live Server: Stop Live Server`

+> [!WARNING]
-Not stopping the live server could lead to memory leaks.
+> Not stopping the live server could lead to memory leaks.
 Not to mention an exposed port on your computer.

 ## TODO